El Vado de las Piedras and the Santa Fe Trail-Colfax County Trail Segments

 Overall, Colfax County, New Mexico, has a diverse and storied history that encompasses Native American presence, Spanish colonization, conflicts with settlers, economic development, and a focus on natural resources and tourism.

-This timeline provides a concise overview of the key events in the history of Colfax County, New Mexico.
+This timeline provides a condensed summary of the historical journey of Colfax County, New Mexico.